ray-dorai/armyourmind/alignment.md

 # Alignment

 Alignment is how well every part of a whole works together.
-If an individual or a group is more aligned than their enemy, it makes all parts of fighting easier.
+If parts of an individual or a group work together more than their enemy, it makes all parts of fighting easier.

 [[Examples of Alignment]]